 Can Both Parents Claim a Dependent Child?

-The dependency exemption cannot be split.
-Generally, the custodial parent is treated as the parent who provided more than half of the child's support.
-This parent is usually allowed to claim the exemption for the child if the other exemption tests are met.
-However, the noncustodial parent may be treated as the parent who provided more than half of the child's support if certain conditions are met.
+Parents cannot split the dependency exemption.
+For tax purposes, the custodial parent is the parent with whom the child resides for the greater portion of the tax year.
+Generally, the custodial parent is the parent who provided more than half of the child's support.
+This parent can usually claim the exemption for the child if they meet the other exemption tests.
+However, courts may treat the noncustodial parent as the parent who provided more than half of the child's support if they meet certain conditions.

-The custodial parent can sign a Form 8332 Release of Claim to Exemption for Child of Divorced or Separated Parents, or a substantially similar statement, and provide it to the noncustodial parent who attaches it to his or her return.
-Please be aware that if the custodial parent releases the exception, the custodial parent may not claim the Child Tax Credit.
+The custodial parent can sign a Form 8332 Release of Claim to Exemption for Child of Divorced or Separated Parents, or a substantially similar statement, and provide it to the noncustodial parent who attaches it to their return.
+Please be aware that if the custodial parent revokes the release of claim to the exemption, the custodial parent may not claim the Child Tax Credit.

 Child Custody and Taxes: How the IRS Decides Who Gets the Benefits

 Both parents treat the child as a qualifying child if you file a joint return.
-But if more than one person claims tax benefits, the IRS uses the following tiebreakers to determine who can treat the child as a qualifying child:
+But if more than one person claims tax benefits, the IRS uses the following tiebreaker rules to determine who can treat the child as a qualifying child:

-- If only one of you is the child's parent, the child is treated as the qualifying child of the parent
+• If only one of you is the child's parent, the IRS treats the child as the qualifying child of that parent.

-- If both of you are the child's parents, the IRS treats the child as a qualifying child of the parent with whom the child lived for the longer period of time during the year
+• If both of you are the child's parents, the IRS treats the child as a qualifying child of the parent with whom the child lived for a longer period of time during the year.

-- If both of you are the child's parents and the child lived with both of you for the same amount of time, the IRS treats the child as the qualifying child of the parent who had the higher adjusted gross income (AGI) for the year
+• If both of you are the child's parents and the child lived with both of you for the same amount of time, the IRS treats the child as the qualifying child of the parent with the higher adjusted gross income (AGI) for the year.

-- If no parent can claim the child as a qualifying child, the child is treated as the qualifying child of the person who had the highest AGI for the year
+• If no parent can claim the child as a qualifying child, the child is treated as the qualifying child of the person with the highest AGI for the year.

-- If a parent can claim the child as a qualifying child but no parent does so claim the child, the child is treated as the qualifying child of the person who had the highest AGI for the year
+• If a parent can claim the child as a qualifying child, but no parent does so claim the child, the child is treated as the qualifying child of the person with the highest AGI for the year.

 How Court Custody Orders Affect Deductions

-IRS Publication 504 covers who may claim a dependency exemption, and how, following a divorce or separation.
-Regardless of what the custody orders the court has issued, federal law determines your federal tax status.
+IRS Publication 504 covers who may claim and how to claim a dependency exemption following a divorce or separation.
+Regardless of what custody orders the court has issued, federal law determines your federal tax status.
 Therefore, the IRS requirements supersede a county or state court order.
 But you can agree during custody negotiations to release your claim on the exemption using IRS Form 8332 (discussed above).

 Need to Know More About Your Child Custody and Taxes?
 An Attorney Can Help